mazob/cxl_vcfaas_dyn_workloads/README.md

 ## Howto setup the environment

 First, you need to deploy a VCFAAS instance on some of the sites.
 Then create your VMs and tag them with metadata (`ibm.manager.up` and `ibm.manager.down`).
-You can also use the provided [tagging utility](../tagging/README.md).

 Current tags function as follows: